 What A JSON Artifact Looks Like

-The concrete JSON is deliberately plain so it is easy to produce from any detector, not just WildDet3D.
+The concrete JSON is kept plain so it is easy to produce from any detector, not just WildDet3D.

 {